 - should i stay or should i go after affair

-- deciding to stay or go after infidelity
+- to stay or leave after an affair

 - should i stay or go after my husband's affair

 - what do you do after your marriage ends